fbpx

 Felix: I love the intentionality behind the choice of articulation markings and how they communicate musical phrases.

-Sam: Jazz allows us to develop a relationship with music that is both on and off the page.
+Sam: It allows us to develop a relationship with music that is both on and off the page.
 It demands traditional practice and performance routines, while also pushing the boundaries of creativity through communication and improvisation.

 Felix, center, on trombone, and Sam, far right, on saxophone, open with jazz combo for Jeff Tweedy’s show with The People’s Music School at Pritzker Pavilion in July 2022.